tsmatz/azureml-tutorial/Readme.md

 # install required packages for development
 # (use "tensorflow-gpu" if using GPU VM)
 conda install -y matplotlib tensorflow

-# these extensions are needed for showing AML run history widget in notebook (see Exercise06)
-jupyter nbextension install --py --user azureml.train.widgets jupyter nbextension enable --py --user azureml.train.widgets
 ```

 ## 2. Create AML Workspace

-Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/)
+Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/) .
-I recommend you to specify location (region) which supports GPU instance in creation.
-(Because AML location is used by default when you create resources without specifying location in AML Python SDK.)
+Please make sure that **you must specify location (region) which supports NC-seriese (K80 GPU) virtual machines in workspace creation**, because workspace location is used when you create AML compute resources (virtual machines) in AML Python SDK.
+(See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for supported regions.)

 ## 3. Make Sure to Install ACI Provider in Your Azure Subscription